-- From the Content Gateway button in the Web Security manager.\ This option is not available with TRITON RiskVision. - By entering the IP address and port of the Content Gateway host system in your browser (this is sometimes called the "direct method").
-See below. - When Content Gateway is a module on a Websense appliance, by opening the appliance Logon portal and clicking the Content Gateway button.
+- ◆ From the Content Gateway button in Web Security manager.
+For configuring access from Web Security manager, see Web Security Help. - ◆ By entering the IP address and port of the Content Gateway host system in your browser.
+See below.

+♦ When Content Gateway is a module on a Websense appliance, by opening the appliance Logon portal and clicking the Content Gateway button.

-\When two-factor authentication (certificate or RSA SecurID) is configured in the TRITON Unified Security Center, the only way to access the Content Gateway manager is through the TRITON RiskVision manager.
-See Configuring Content Gateway for two-factor authentication, page 17.
+When two-factor authentication (certificate or RSA SecurID) is configured in the TRITON Unified Security Center, the only way to access the Content Gateway manager is through the Web Security manager.
+See Configuring Content Gateway for two-factor authentication, page 13.

-When single sign-on is used, the browser must be configured to allow pop-ups on the Content Gateway IP address https://nodename:adminport where nodename is the IP address of Content Gateway and adminport is the port number assigned to the Content Gateway manager (default: 8081).
+When single sign-on is used, the browser must be configured to allow pop-ups on the Content Gateway IP address.